 The above Heideggerian theme is ever so loaded down with early-Nietzschean philosophizing (the issue of spatial direction, especially vertical movement, taken from Zarathustra's journey).
-It describes the logic that informed William Hooker's subsequent creations of musical works of art, such as 2000's The Distance Between Us.60 On the 1996 set-closer "Archetypal Space", DJ Olive creates a plush, luxuriant sonic landscape that has such effervescence that it begins to disorient the listener.
-Displaying discipline, and acting out of "mindfulness", the later, more pure Heideggerian approach to explaining "Dasein" as "care", jazzman William Hooker brings back DJ Olive from the far reaches of theoretical space by implementing a series of reality tests on the drum set: rudimentary exercises which include 'turning the beat around' and tightly staccato cymbal accentuations to let his guest "illbient" DJ know the constraints of this particular employment of spatiality.
-The musical source material used on the track is from Uzezt Plaush's "For the Falling Dream", and the subliminal nature of the move towards the downward direction registers with early Freudian psychoanalytic approaches to unconsciousness occurrences in dreams as well as Martin Heidegger's own philosophical anthropology of "existentiell" "falling-ness"61.
+It describes the logic that informed William Hooker's subsequent creations of musical works of art, such as 2000's The Distance Between Us.
+60 On the 1996 set-closer "Archetypal Space," DJ Olive creates a plush, luxuriant sonic landscape that has such effervescence that it begins to disorient the listener.
+Displaying discipline, and acting out of 'mindfulness,' the later, more pure Heideggerian approach to explaining 'Dasein' as 'care', jazzman William Hooker brings back DJ Olive from the far reaches of theoretical space by implementing a series of reality tests on the drum set: rudimentary exercises which include 'turning the beat around' and tightly staccato cymbal accentuations to let his guest 'illbient' DJ know the constraints of this particular employment of spatiality.
+The musical source material used on the track is from Uzezt Plaush's "For the Falling Dream", and the subliminal nature of the move towards the downward direction registers with early Freudian psychoanalytic approaches to subconsciousness and unconsciousness occurrences in dreams as well as Martin Heidegger's own philosophical anthropology of 'existentiell' 'falling-ness' 61.

 In Heidegger and the Issue of Space, Alejandro Vallega finds that, "In the slipping away of spatiality between objective space and pure temporality an interruption occurs in the transcendental interpretation of being.
-This is an event intimated in the withdrawal that remains beyond transcendental thought, an event that calls for a way of engaging the disclosedness of events of beings and their spatiality." (pg.
-129, 2003) Favoring the Neo-Kantian Edmund Husserl's investigations into a "pure phenomenology" as basic presence ("to the things themselves"62), over the consequently hermeneutic project of a "fundamental ontology" employed by Martin Heidegger from the opening of Being and Time, Alejandro Vallega points to the problem history presents in "de-concealing" the phenomena of Dasein.
-The spatiotemporal structure of sheer existence is adulterated when "bracketed" and mapped using a historical approach.
+This is an event intimated in the withdrawal that remains beyond transcendental thought, an event that calls for a way of engaging the disclosedness of events of beings and their spatiality." (p.
+129, 2003)